-I started Duck Soup E-Commerce five years ago after more than a decade in the e-commerce startup world.
+I started Duck Soup E-Commerce about ten years ago after more than a decade in the e-commerce startup world.
 My goal was to make building an e-commerce business easy and fun for every entrepreneur with the dream of owning their own business.
-In those five years, I’ve had the pleasure and honor to work with hundreds of amazing budding and established business owners, selling or manufacturing great products in just about every industry.
+In those ten years, I’ve had the pleasure and honor to work with hundreds of amazing budding and established business owners, selling or manufacturing great products in just about every industry.
 From each one of them, I’ve learned something new, and my dedication to providing personalized services has never been greater.

 My career began as a receptionist at an entertainment company.
 Not the job I had imagined after getting a BA in Music and Women’s Studies at Vassar College in New York, but it was a learning experience.
 I was let go two days before Christmas for “not being perky enough on the phone”, a skill I certainly never learned at a school where debating and challenging the status quo was encouraged.

 Thankfully, I found a part-time job doing customer service at a startup e-commerce company that managed the official online stores for entertainment companies.
 It was a really small operation with only a handful of employees, and there were no procedures in place to ensure that customers received what they ordered online.
 Backorders piled up, customer emails went unanswered – it was a crazy, hectic mess.
-Since there was no one in charge of “customer service”, I put in place processes for tracking backorders, organizing order invoices and responding to customer calls and emails.
+Since there was no one in charge of “customer service”, I created processes for tracking backorders, organizing order invoices and responding to customer calls and emails.

-Within a few months, I was promoted to assistant Store Manager, where I worked on the MTV, Comedy Central and Fox e-commerce websites (including my favorite show, The Simpons).
+Within a few months, I was promoted to assistant Store Manager, where I worked on the MTV, Comedy Central and 20th Century Fox e-commerce websites (including my favorite show, The Simpsons).
 I learned how to create a merchandise mix, place purchase orders, take inventory, write product descriptions and communicate with clients.
 Soon I was a full Store Manager and my list of stores grew.
 When the company went out of business during the famous “dot com crash”, I didn’t know what I was going to do, but I knew it would be online.